Thetechguy44/hasob-test/README.md

    cd hasob-test
    ```
 The repo contains 3 packages.
 Please navigate to the cloned repo and confirm the following:
-   a.
-The composer.json file in dmo-savings-bond-portal contains local dependency on dmo-savings-bond-module and hasob-foundation-core-bs-5
+- The composer.json file in dmo-savings-bond-portal contains local dependency on dmo-savings-bond-module and hasob-foundation-core-bs-5
-   b.
-The composer.json file in dmo-savings-bond-module contains local dependency on dmo-savings-bond-module and hasob-foundation-core-bs-5
+- The composer.json file in dmo-savings-bond-module contains local dependency on dmo-savings-bond-module and hasob-foundation-core-bs-5

 2. Install dependencies: Run composer install from inside hasob-foundation-core-bs-5 package and then from inside dmo-savings-bond-module, and then from inside dmo-savings-bond-portal.
 This should resolve your package dependencies.
    ```
    composer install
    ```

-3. Copy the `.env.example` file to `.env` and configure your environment variables: Then from inside dmo-savings-bond-portal, ensure you have setup your local database.
+3. Copy the `.env.example` file to `.env` and configure your environment variables from inside dmo-savings-bond-portal, ensure you have setup your local database:
    ```
    cp .env.example .env
    ```